JannieI/canvas-workstation-V3/src/app/roadmap.md

     - page # from pages
     - custom select of elements on StatusBar: ie ViewMode/EditMode, Version, etc
     - add Ctrl-Backspace to go back to the previously opened tab, useful if jumped randomly using Tabs popup (just keep prevID, and if pressed then replace with current => toggle between two.
 Think this can be useful)
+    - Statusbar needs word (make more clear what it does),
+    - Also, the background is very dark and heavy.
+Relook at this with the menu bar background.

     Audible sounds (on statusbar):
     -----------------------------